fmbrain-eccv/fmbrain-eccv.github.io/submission.md

 References to any supplementary material should be clearly indicated in the main manuscript.
 Reviewers are not obligated to review supplementary materials.-->

 ## Simultaneous Submission Policy
-In submitting to FFBRAIN 2024, authors implicitly agree that no paper with substantially similar content is concurrently under review or will be submitted elsewhere before the conclusion of the FFBRAIN 2024 review process.
+In submitting to FM-BRAIN 2024, authors implicitly agree that no paper with substantially similar content is concurrently under review or will be submitted elsewhere before the conclusion of the FM-BRAIN 2024 review process.

 <!--## Proceedings Publication
 The accepted papers of AIPAD 2024 will be published in the Lecture Notes in Computer Science (LNCS) series by Springer.
 This publication will ensure international dissemination and recognition of the authors' work.-->